osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/configuration/pi-adapter-for-azure-event-hubs-client-settings-configuration.md

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
     * If you use a component ID other than `AzureEventHubs1`, update the endpoint with your chosen component ID.
-    * For a list of other REST operations you can perform, like updating or deleting a client settings configuration, see [REST URLs](#rest-urls).
+    * For a list of other REST operations you can perform, like <!--- jokim Mar0322: such as ---> updating or deleting a client settings configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>